harshaweb09/task-manager-application/README.md

 const tasks = JSON.parse(localStorage.getItem("tasks")) || [];
 ```

-In this project, Local Storage is used to persist tasks so they remain available after page refreshes.
+In this project, Local Storage is used to persist tasks and theme preferences so they remain available after page refreshes.

 ---